edgedb/edgedb/docs/reference/ddl/modules.rst

 -----------

-The command ``create module`` defines a new module for the current :versionreplace:`database;5.0:branch`.
-The name of the new module must be distinct from any existing module in the current :versionreplace:`database;5.0:branch`.
+The command ``create module`` defines a new module for the current
+|branch|.
+The name of the new module must be
+distinct from any existing module in the current branch.
 Unlike :ref:`SDL module declaration
 <ref_eql_sdl_modules>` the ``create module`` command does not have
 sub-commands, as module contents are created separately.